AEW News: Huge Tag Team Match Announced For ‘Dynamite’

 PAC has his own history with Omega after beating him in one-on-one action at All Out.
 He also has previous beef with Page which goes all the way back to the lead up to AEW’s inaugural pay-per-view, Double or Nothing.

-Of course, Moxley is set to face Omega at the upcoming Full Gear pay-per-view after their last planned match — which was set to take place at All Out — was cancelled after Moxley got injured.
+Of course, Moxley is set to face Omega at the upcoming Full Gear pay-per-view after their last planned match — which was set to take place at All Out — was canceled after Moxley got injured.

 Page, meanwhile, has been a long-term ally of Omega’s in The Elite faction, so their pairing makes a lot of sense.
 Both superstars are also badly in need of a victory, while Moxley and PAC have both been on a roll.